 How Far To Beach?

 Homeowners living on the mainland in ZONE 7, east of Lofton Creek (in the neighborhoods mentioned above), have about a 10-15 minute drive to the Shave Bridge at intracoastal waterway.
 Considering one then must cross the island to reach the east Atlantic Coast shoreline, add another 10 or so minutes to arrive and park at one of the island’s public beaches.

 Living off the island does mean closer access to I-95.
 This is something commuters to Jacksonville’s large employment market or the Kings Bay, Georgia Navy base may desire to save a bit of time in daily routines.

 Walk To The Beach

 Others prefer an island lifestyle and want a home where one can “walk to the beach.”
 Rising early to watch the sunrise at the seashore is a routine many island dwellers love.
-Walking the dog at the beach is another lifestyle ritual for some islanders, as is riding bikes.
+Walking the dog on the beach (dogs must be leashed), is another lifestyle ritual for some islanders, as is riding bikes.
 Islanders also enjoy quicker access to the wonderful downtown historic district of Fernandina with its concentration of restaurants, shops, and a Farmer’s Market on Saturdays.

 On or Off?

 Whether to live on or off the island is an important decision house hunters face when moving to the Amelia Island area.
 But it’s subjective to personal and financial considerations.

 Statewide, Florida is in its third year of a “seller’s market.”
 Read related article about Florida housing market news, 2017 trends.

 NOTE:Information provided is deemed reliable, but is not guaranteed.
 Home listings data source: Amelia Island – Nassau County Association of Realtors® Multiple Listing Service as of 9/3/2017.